umts/wiki-scripts/_Readme.md

    directory for each "tag" in the metadata.
 See below.
 *  `rake wiki:categories:index` - Updates the "Home" page with a list of the categories in the wiki.
+*  `rake wiki:images` - Replaces short image tags with full links to the raw GitHub address.

 Categorizing Pages
 ==================